vale-cocoa/ThreeWaysTrie/README.md

 ### Looking-up keys with a specific prefix via `keys(with:)` instance method
 Use this method to look-up for keys in a trie instance that begin with the given `prefix` string parameter.
-The complexity for this operation is O(*k*) where *k* is the number of keys matching the given prefix.
+The complexity for this operation is O(*k*) where *k* is the number of keys included in the trie matching the given prefix.

 The following example show the usage of this method:
 ``` Swift